Published Sep 11, 2025 3 Min Read

 Paper Products Taxable at 18% GST Rate

-• Carbon paper, tissue paper, self-copy paper.
+• Carbon paper, tissue paper, and self-copy paper are also taxed at 18%.

 How is GST Applicable to Paper?